Mebrat Beyene (she/her/hers)

 Finance and Office Administrator

 Jeanie has been with WISH for 5 years, beginning first as a practicum student and then officially joining the team as a Program Assistant in 2016.
 In early 2020, after nearly 2 years spent as Drop-In Supervisor, Jeanie took some well-earned time off to spend with her partner before moving into the new role of Finance & Office Administrator in July.
 Jeanie has always had a strong love and attachment to the women of WISH and is grateful for the opportunity to give back to the organization in a new way.
-Jeanie has a BSW from UVIC and is a registered member of the BC College of Social Workers.
+Jeanie has a BSW from UVIC.
 When she’s not at WISH, Jeanie spends time with her partner reading, playing video games, honing her handywoman skills, and finally learning how to cook

 Carrie Hill (they/them/their)